 We hated it.
 I didn’t want a monster truck for a stroller.
 I wanted something light and easy to drive.
 A carriage that didn’t fill half my trunk or require I do regular deadlifts to hoist it.
 We said enough.
 Mea culpa.
 We had registered for the wrong stroller, and it was time to move on.
 And, so, after doing some more research, we decided to roll the dice on a relatively new-to-market, at least at the time, compact stroller from France with little U.S. distribution ⏤ the Babyzen Yoyo.

-Obviously, this stroller checks a lot of boxes for our family.
+Obviously, the Babyzen Yoyo checks a lot of boxes for our family.
 And having had another stroller with which to compare it makes us appreciate what we’ve got even more ⏤ a lightweight pram with full-size features.
 Right down to the four-wheel suspension and integrated storage basket underneath that holds way more stuff than I could have imagined.
 For me, that was a game changer.
-Plus, compared to other travel strollers out there, the Yoyo is sturdier and “easier to drive” than it probably should be, considering its weight.
+Plus, compared to other travel strollers out there, the Babyzen Yoyo is sturdier and “easier to drive” than it probably should be, considering its weight.

 As for drawbacks or criticisms?
 The fabric of the seat and canopy hasn’t worn as well as I might have hoped (especially for the price) and, despite attention and cleaning from local professionals like the Tot Squad, it may need replacement sooner than later.
-As for that price, around $420, it’s not cheap.
+As for that price, around $420, the Babyzen Yoyo isn’t cheap.
 But then again, how many full-sized strollers can you tote around on your shoulder?